Dining Out 11 minutes 12 November 2024

-Discover the latest restaurants added to the MICHELIN Guides to Tokyo.
+Discover the latest restaurants added to the MICHELIN Guides to Kyoto and Osaka.

-For May, we are pleased to share ten new additions to the MICHELIN Guides to Tokyo, ahead of the annual launch ceremonies when the MICHELIN Stars, Bib Gourmands and MICHELIN Green Stars will be unveiled.
+For November, we are pleased to share tweleve new additions to the MICHELIN Guides to Kyoto and Osaka, ahead of the annual launch ceremonies when the MICHELIN Stars, Bib Gourmands and MICHELIN Green Stars will be unveiled.

 These newly added restaurants appear on our official website and are highlighted with a ‘New’ symbol for easy identification.